BMW Brilliance opens its Plant Dadong Extension in Shenyang

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUkraine-Krieg im Fokus: US-Börsen beenden Sitzung mit klaren Gewinnen -- ATX letztlich wenig bewegt -- DAX zum Handelsende stabil -- Börsen in Fernost schließen mit unterschiedlichen Vorzeichen
+Börse aktuell - Live TickerUkraine-Krieg weiterhin im Fokus: Wall Street fällt schlussendlich zurück -- ATX legt bis zum Handelsende zu -- DAX schließt stärker -- Börsen in Fernost letztendlich ohne gemeinsame Richtung

-Der heimische Aktienmarkt zeigte sich am Dienstag unentschlossen.
-Der deutsche Leitindex präsentierte sich ohne große Ausschläge.
-Die US-Börsen legten am Dienstag deutlich zu.
-In Asien ging es in unterschiedliche Richtungen.
+Der heimische Markt notierte am Donnerstag fester.
+Der deutsche Leitindex verbuchte ebenfalls Gewinne.
+Die US-Börsen zeigten sich im Minus.
+Am Donnerstag präsentierten sich die asiatischen Börsen uneinheitlich.